 Many are familiar with the Baby Boomer Generation and its impact on society.
 However, the Millennial Generation is garnering more attention from researchers.
 Although there are no precise birth years that define the Millennial Generation (also known as Millennials or Generation Y), it is generally defined as those born from the early-1980s to the early-2000s.
 There are more than 80 million Millennials (born between 1980 and 1999), according to U.S. Census Bureau statistics.

-This will have an impact on a wide swath of society.
+This will have an impact on a broad swath of society.
 However, we focus our attention on the real estate market.
 We will examine trends with an eye on how it will impact New York City’s housing market going forward.

 The generation is highly educated.
 The high school graduation rate is currently 72%, and 68% of those individuals are entering college, according to the U.S. Bureau of Labor.
 Although this should generate higher earnings over the long-term, Millennials have taken on an average of $25,000 in student loans.
 According to TransUnion, the average student debt climbed to 29,575 in 2014, from $17,442.
 Approximately 40% of the group have some amount of student debt.

 This trend is likely to continue, and with students leaving college with more debt.
 Tuition is rising faster than inflation.
 In spite of this, enrollment has continued to increase.
 A few years ago, this was partly explained by the challenging employment market as people went to school to attain new skills.
 However, demand will likely continue to increase in the face of a changing employment market that emphasizes knowledge, in our opinion.

 Although graduates are saddled with higher debt in the near-term, ultimately this should result in higher wages.

 Difficult employment marketDifficult employment market